cahirwpz/mimiker/wiki/docs/building.md

 Building
 ---

-With toolchain installed you are ready to compile Mimiker.
+With [toolchain][1] installed you are ready to compile Mimiker.
 Before you run `make` in project's root directory, please have a look at `config.mk` file.

-Of several configurable options, the following are most important to you:
-* `VERBOSE=1`: shows commands executed by `make` as they're run, useful when debugging build system,
+There are several important configurable options there, including:
 * `KASAN=1`: enables Kernel Address Sanitizer (dynamic memory error detector), which finds buffer overruns and other nasty memory related bugs,
 * `KCSAN=1`: enables Kernel Concurrency Sanitizer (data races detector), which